DorcasChidinma/Terraform/README.md

 # Terraform
 To deploy a terraform template to AWS from Jenkins

-my first jenkins deployment from Github
+My first jenkins deployment from Github